reuterm/CalendarAPI/README.md

 # CalendarAPI
-Calendar Rest API with multiple frontends
+Simple calendar REST API with two different frontends: a web application and a iOS application.

 ## Installing Components
 ### Node Js